The following FAQs are for SOPHAS applicants. Certificate applicants and Bachelor's/Master's applicants should consult those programs.

 How transcripts are sent depends on the type of institution from which the applicant earned course credits and/or a degree.
 Please carefully review the different instances at the SOPHAS Help Center.

 I attended the Bloomberg School in the past and am now applying to another degree program.
-Do I need to order official JHSPH transcripts for my new application?
+Do I need to order official BSPH transcripts for my new application?

 Yes.
-You will need to use the SOPHAS Transcript request form to request a JHSPH transcript be sent to SOPHAS.
+You will need to use the SOPHAS Transcript request form to request a BSPH transcript be sent to SOPHAS.

 What is the difference between the application status of “Verified” and “Complete for Review?”